Home Christ Family Mission Links Downloads Contact

 Resolve (Incarnatio) – live it out.
 Choose an image, symbol, verse from the passage to help remember your intention through the day.

-E. For a more detailed description, you may find this guideline I followed early my walk with Christ to be helpful.
-The practice is simply called a 'quiet time' - time alone set apart to pray and meditate on what you encounter in the Scriptures.
+D. During the first year or two of my walk with the Lord I came across a small booklet outlining a path I found to be helpful.
+The practice in evangelical circles is simply called a "daily quiet time" - time alone set apart to pray and meditate on what you encounter in the Scriptures.

 You will notice commonalities in the above approaches.
-I share several however with only one motivation: that you will try several, choose one, use it consistently and experience the authority of the Word of God to you in your life.
+I share them with only one motivation: that you will try several, choose one, use it consistently to experience the power and grace of the Word of God to you in your life.

 1. Respond: In this process of meditation on the Scriptures I'm confident you will learn to sense God speaking to you.
 It is then important to respond within the relationship God is developing with you as you follow Christ.
 In so doing you will grow in Christlikeness, change aspects of your life which have held you back, enter into your mission in life, be strengthened for the storms of life and much more...

-My experience with these simple disciplines with the God of the Scriptures I wouldn't in retrospect trade for any other.
+My years of experience with these simple disciplines with the God of the Scriptures I wouldn't trade for any other.
+My personal process is shared here.